jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (1) If a borrower is both New Zealand-based and overseas-based during a tax year,— (a) subparts 1 and 2 apply to the borrower for the period in the tax year during which he or she is New Zealand-based (the New Zealand-based period), except that, for the purposes of subpart 2, the amount of the annual repayment threshold for the tax year must be proportionately decreased to the same proportion as the number of days in the New Zealand-based period bears to the number of days in a year; and
   (b) only the income that the borrower derived during the period that the borrower was New Zealand-based during the year must be taken into account when calculating the borrower’s repayment obligation under subparts 1 and 2; and
-  (c) section 110(3) or 111 (as applicable) applies to any portion of the tax year during which the borrower is overseas-based and is not entitled to a repayment holiday (as defined in section 106); and
+  (c) section 110(3) or 111 (as applicable) applies to any portion of the tax year during which the borrower is overseas-based and is not entitled to a temporary repayment suspension (as defined in section 106); and
   (d) the borrower's overseas-based repayment obligation is payable in instalments as determined by the Commissioner.
 (2) Subsection (1) applies despite anything to the contrary in this Act, except as provided in section 115A.